Abhishekrai07/live-voice-chat/README.md

 1. **Initialize Comm:** Enter your alias and grant local hardware access.
-2. **Establish a Gateway:** Create a new Secure Room (Host) or Join an existing one using a 4-digit temporary Invite Key.
+2. **Establish a Gateway:** Create a new Secure Room (Host) or Join an existing one using a 4 or 5-digit temporary Invite Key.
 3. **Lobby Verification:** The Host retains absolute control to admit or deny incoming connection requests.
 4. **Universal Media Engine:** Hosts can sync and broadcast media securely